Towards provably efficient quantum algorithms for large-scale machine-learning models: Conclusion and outlook

 \section{Conclusion and outlook}

 In our work, we have provided quantum algorithm strategies that are presumably helpful for solving the (stochastic) gradient descent dynamics for large-scale classical machine learning models, like LLMs such as \texttt{GPT-3}.
 We identify certain precisely stated dissipative and sparse regimes of the model where quantum devices could meaningfully contribute, providing an end-to-end HHL-type quantum algorithm application that could outperform known classical algorithms.
-The observation that an efficient classical algorithm for efficiently solving all instances of non-linear dissipative differential equations would imply an efficient classical algorithm for any problem that can be solved efficiently by a quantum computer can be seen as a strong argument that our algorithm is implausible to be de-quantized by classical proposals along the lines of Ref.~\cite{Tang}.
+The observation that an efficient classical algorithm for efficiently solving all instances of non-linear dissipative differential equations would imply an efficient classical algorithm for any problem that can be solved efficiently by a quantum computer (is BQP hard) \cite{liu2021efficient} can be seen as an argument that our algorithm is implausible to be de-quantized by classical proposals along the lines of Ref.~\cite{Tang}.
 Frankly, the core thesis of this work is that a main application of quantum computers may be in the \emph{training of classical neural networks.}

 Indeed, we claim that our algorithm might significantly increase the scalability and sustainability of classical large-scale machine-learning models and provide evidence for our claims numerically up to $103$ million training parameters.
 Our work provides solid theoretical guarantees and intersections with state-of-the-art classical machine learning research.
 It sharply deviates from the mindset of variational quantum algorithms, and instead aims at augmenting classical machine learning by a key quantum step that constitutes a bottleneck for the classical training.
 In a way, it can be seen as adding flesh to the expectation that quantum formulations of neural networks may lead to new computational tools \cite{Welling}.
+Specifically, our model requires the sparsity to be kept as a constant (or feature a polynomial scaling) in the size of the model to maintain a potential enhancement, which is consistent with the so-called \emph{lottery ticket hypothesis} \cite{frankle2018lottery}.
+The setup is expected to be favorable in large-scale machine learning numerical experiments, although the sparsity ratio will generically decay.